|

 mysteries of those who once roamed this ancient land.

-Sad but True: Some of the art suffers from man-made
+sad but true: Some of the ancient rock art suffers from man-made

 damage.
 Many petroglyphs are marred by graffiti & bullet